adamalston/Summarizer/README.md

 ## Functionality

 Summarizer starts by prompting you to sign up and login.
 Once done, you can start summarizing!
 Simply paste a URL into the textbox and press Summarize.
 A summary of the article will be generated and shown below.
 The app will then store the summary in a database for later viewing.
-You can choose to attach a note to a summary if you wish.
+You can choose to attach a note to the summary if you wish.

 Enjoy!